It has been a few years now since I quit my job to travel.

-We’ve all read plenty of books, heard dozens of real-life accounts, about happy travellers and blissful nomads, and they always leave us in a complete awe.
-And within us all, there is a part that wants us to break free and become that rolling stone again that we once were when we were a kid.
+We have all heard of real-life accounts of happy travellers and blissful nomads, leaving us in complete awe.
+And within us all, there is a part that wants us to do the same.

-When I quit my job and started travelling, back in 2015, I had no idea that one day I will be able to make travelling my source of income.
+When I quit my job and started travelling, in 2015, I had no idea that one day I will be making money from travel travelling.
 At that time, I was half confused and half scared.
-But as time went past, and I gained more experience, I realised that it wasn’t so tough to survive this lifestyle after all.
-And after years of travelling, if tomorrow I still had to go back & resume my old 9-5 corporate life in a city, I would be happy, that I at least did it!
+But as time passed by, and I gained more experience, I realised that it wasn’t so tough to survive this lifestyle after all.